A Guide for Reflection During Marriage Decision Making

 Meditate on “oneness” as we see it in and with the Trinity. – John 17:21-26, Ephesians 4:1-14

-3. I am willing to take on the responsibility of children should God provide my spouse and I with children.
+4. I am willing to take on the responsibility of children should God give us children.

 God designed marriage to be the context in which children are born.
 When considering marriage, both men and women should evaluate their willingness and ability to take care of the emotional, spiritual, and physical needs of children.
 Having children is a blessing.
 However, they also require parents who will selflessly devote themselves to the parenting journey and its blessings and challenges.